Entire-Circus/Product-availability-tracker/README.md

 # Product Availability Tracker (PAT)
 A simple Python script to monitor product availability on websites and send notifications via Telegram when a product becomes available.
-Constructed specifically for the site https://makeup.com.ua (MAKEUP).
+Constructed specifically for the site https://makeup.com.ua (MAKEUP) and https://eva.ua/ (eva.ua).

 Author: Lysenko Alexander
 Date: 13-04-2025